 Should I Take My Case to Mediation?

-Increasingly, both plaintiffs and defendants are turning to mediation to settle their disputes.
-This process can have its advantages for either side: It’s often cheaper, more private and less time-consuming than going to court.
+Increasingly, both plaintiffs and defendants are turning to mediation to settle their legal issues.
+This process can have its advantages for either side: It’s often cheaper, more private, and less time-consuming than going to court.

 But it doesn’t always work.